 Delving more deeply, Israel hopes to transform the transportation and waste management sectors in particular.
 For example, by 2026, all newly purchased city buses must be electric, and the emissions produced by new cars must be reduced 20-fold by 2030.
 By 2050, transportation as a sector is expected to cut its emissions by 96%.

 Waste management is required to make nearly as drastic a reduction in emissions—92% by 2050, and 47% over the next nine years.
 This will be accomplished by the plans laid out in the National Waste Strategy: bringing the landfilling rate down to 20% by 2030 from its current 80%, recycling 54% of waste, and keeping organic waste out of landfills.
-It is this last goal that has the largest potential for climate impact, as food and yard waste releases methane when it is disposed in landfills.
+It is this last goal that has the largest potential for climate impact, as food and yard waste releases methane when it is disposed of in landfills.
 To underline this point, Israel has also joined the Global Methane Pledge, which will be formally launched at COP26.

 The Role of Sustainable Innovation